smithy-lang/smithy/docs/source/spec/core/selectors.rst

 ==========

 Selector attributes return objects that MAY have nested properties.
 Objects returned from selectors MAY be available to cast to a string.
+Attempting to select a :ref:`values-projection`, :ref:`keys-projection`, or :ref:`(length) attribute function <attribute-function-properties>` directly from a shape will return no result.

 .. important::